-71. Strategic planning frameworks are more likely to be successful when they have a long-term vision of sustainable development with transparent objectives, and when they include clear priorities upon which stakeholders agree.
+71. Strategic planning frameworks are more likely to be successful when they have a long-term vision of sustainable development with transparent objectives, and include clear priorities upon which stakeholders agree.
 A vision should evolve from national and sub-national aspirations, taking into account those of socially-marginalised groups and it should relate to regional and international realities.
-Attention must be paid to the fact that borders of modern states may sometimes cut across, culturally distinct peoples who have different traditions and who live in particular environments (for example, indigenous forest-dwelling communities).
-Most existing strategies have however been developed as a short-term response to current (and even past) problems and to global and development agency rather than domestic concerns.
-Only a few strategies have been prepared as a means of setting a course for the country to achieve a vision needs to embed shorter-term steps.
+The borders of modern states may include, and cut across, culturally distinct peoples who have different traditions and live in particular environments(e.g. forest Indians).
+Scenario planning techniques can help to identify options for debate.
+But most existing strategies have been developed as a short-term response to current (and even past) problems and to global and development agency concerns.
+Only a few strategies have been prepared as a means of setting a course for the country to achieve a vision of a sustainable future - say one generation ahead (e.g. Box 6).
+Nevertheless, any longer term vision needs to embed shorter-term steps.
 For example, while poverty reduction strategies are operationalised in terms of a series of shorter time periods, they are to be based on a longer-term vision based on the principles of the Comprehensive Development Framework.